OshriHalimi/unsupervised_learning_of_dense_shape_correspondence/README.md

 ### Code organization
 Each folder contains the code and data for a specific experiment.
-The repository is still updating, for now I provide the code for the single-pair experiment, and I intend to finish uploading the whole code very soon.
+The repository is still updating, and I intend to finish organizing and uploading the whole code very soon :)
 ### Contact Information
 For any questions regarding the code/paper, please contact me: **oshri.halimi@gmail.com**